+Concentration Risk

-Concentration Risk The potential financial loss to the Company due to the lack of portfo lio diversification.
-How does the risk translate to the business: Key Risk Indicators: The overdependence on a specific product may stifle LBF's ability Exposure by Customer size to generate consistent returns in a low credit growth market.
-Over Product Concentration exposure to a specific customer, sector, geography and etc. will threaten the continuity of the business in the event of unforeseen Industry Concentration challenges affecting customer/sector/geography prospects.
-Geographical Concentration Management Approach Monitoring and Governance Ensure the lending portfolio remains well diversified which prevents accumulation of risky exposures to a specific product/ customers/sector/geographical location.
-The Risk Management Department closely monitors the lending portfolio to determine movements in the product, industry and geographical concentration.
-Situational Analysis for EV 2020/21 the disbursement of large credit facilities.
+The potential financial loss to the Company due to the lack of portfolio diversification.

+The overdependence on a specific product may stifle LBF's ability to generate consistent returns in a low credit growth market.
+Over exposure to a specific customer, sector, geography and etc. will threaten the continuity of the business in the event of unforeseen challenges affecting customer/sector/geography prospects.

+Credit Concentration Risk Management Approach

+LBF's approach to minimising Credit Concentration Risk is based on portfolio diversification to prevent accumulation of risky exposures against a specific product/ customers/sector/ geographical location.
+Board approved tolerance limits establish clear threshold limits for each of these key categories.